 Avoid such products as processed foods, canned soups and veggies, lunch meats, foods with monosodium glutamate.

 Limiting oxalate rich foods can help prevent kidney stones.
 They include some of the following:

 Rather than avoiding all calcium in your diet, instead eat high oxalate rich food together WITH calcium rich foods during a meal.

 This would include beef, chicken, shellfish, and pork.

 Chronic kidney stones are often treated with potassium citrate, but natural citrate can also help to prevent kidney stones.

 Drink lemonade and limeade, but try to avoid the sugar by making it yourself with a sugar substitute.

 Researchers have found that obesity increases your risk of kidney stones because the extra weight changes the acid levels in your urine making you more susceptible to kidney stones.

 Increase your water consumption this summer even if you don’t live in the south.

+Contact Dr. Siddiq if you have had a bout with kidney stones and want to learn more about prevention and treatment options.
 As always, if you have any further questions or would like to schedule an appointment, please call (337) 480-7499 or request an appointment online today.